On the Non-Flatness Nature of Noncommutative Minkowski Spacetime and the Singular Behavior of Probes: NC Minkowski Spacetime in Spherical Polar Coordinates

 No other nontrivial $\Theta^{\mu\nu}$ will result in any change in the nature of curvature of the spacetime.
+Note that the physical dimension of $\Theta^{r\theta}$ is the same as length.
 If $\Theta^{r\theta}=0$, then the NC Minkowski spacetime is flat regardless of the presence of any other nontrivial $\Theta^{\mu\nu}$ in the theory.